harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-jira.md

 The steps for configuring the integration using **Satellite** is similar to configuring the integration on cloud, with the exception of using satellite to communicate with the Atlassian server.

-To integrate with **On-Premises Jira** instances, you can use the **Username** and the **User-Generated API key** with the relevant permission.
+To integrate with **On-Premises Jira** instances, you can use your Jira account email as the value for the **Username** and use the **API key** that you previously generated within your **Atlassian account** as the value for the **API key** field with the relevant permission.
 Make sure to select the satellite integration checkbox while configuring the integration.

 Once you save the integration a ```satellite.yml``` file will be automatically generated and downloaded to your computer.
 Update it following the instructions [here](/docs/software-engineering-insights/sei-ingestion-satellite/satellite-overview).